 Giving your body the right nutrients by eating healthy can help you continue to do all the things you love, and remain as independent as possible.
 It may also save you time and money at the doctors’ office, especially if you are managing health concerns such as diabetes, high blood pressure or heart disease.

 There is a lot of information about what to eat – and not eat – these days.
 We’ve all heard about the fad diets like the Whole 30, Paleo and Keto.
 But you don’t have to follow these fads or be a nutritionist to eat a well-balanced diet.Here are some vitamins and minerals found in your foods that will help put you on the path to healthy living:

 Now you can create meals from nutritious foods and foods you love.
 Just look for the right portions for you.
 It could be as simple as switching one beverage from a soda to a glass of water or adding a whole grain bread instead of white bread.
 Whatever your choices are, know that balance and moderation are the keys.

 Here’s a few tips to make sure you are getting the right foods from my plate, the U.S. Department of Agriculture nutrition guide.

 Fortunately there are many ways to fill your cupboards with the foods that will keep you healthy and happy if heading to the grocery store is challenging.

 More help is available if needed as well.
 You can consider home health care such as Rhythms Home Care if you find shopping, preparing and ordering food is overwhelming.
 Rhythms team members can provide transportation, help with grocery shopping, and even with meal planning and preparation.
 They can also assist with a wide variety of care – both non-medical and medical – including picking up prescriptions and providing transportation to appointments.
-Rhythms Home Care has more than 25 years of experience supporting individuals both non-medical and medical and providing services to those living at home or in senior living communities.
+Rhythms Home Care has more than 25 years of experience supporting individuals both non-medical and medical and providing services to those living at home, active adult community, or in senior living communities.
 Please call us at 303-647-4089 for additional information.